Sunirmal10/MyNewsPortal/README.md

 # News Portal Application

-It is a API based news reading site for getting news and headlines regarding various topics around the world.
+It is an API based news reading site for getting news and headlines regarding various topics around the world.

 Here, you get two filter methods-
 1> You can filter according to your desired publisher's language, publisher's country, relevance, topic, and specific queries.